5 of the Best Nonprofit Annual Reports

 To paint a picture of their participant demographics, the Dallas Children’s Advocacy Center shows the data for the age, gender, and ethnicity of their participants.
 In addition to this visual representation for the readers, Dallas Children’s Advocacy Center summarizes the most common type of victim they serve, and the most common type of alleged offender.
 Using data this way can truly give the reader a behind the scenes look at how much your organization does, who it serves, and why continued donations are important.

 One of the most underrated aspects of creating a great annual report is the color scheme.
 In the 2012 annual report by Healthy Families/Thriving Communities, they do an excellent job segmenting their annual report with design and color choice.
 You can begin to see the central color scheme unveil on page 7, where they use different colors to show how there are five Healthy Families/Thriving Communities Collaboratives that operate across the District of Columbia.

 The same blue, green, orange, and yellow colors can be seen throughout this annual report.
 This makes it easy for Healthy Families/Thriving Communities to separate categories like “Family Development Credentialing,” “Professional Development Training,” and more, all while on the same page.
 At the same time, they use these colors to differentiate the demographic information captured on their intake form on page 14.

 Hopefully these examples of annual reports from several high-performing nonprofits have inspired and energized you!
 How do you keep track of all the data you use in your annual report?
 Pen and paper?
 Excel?
 Third-party software?
-To learn a little more about what exactly nonprofit software is and what it can do for your organization, download this brochure!
+To learn a little more about what exactly nonprofit software is and what it can do for your organization, visit our website!